 From 15 June 2020, anyone in the UK travelling on public transport should wear a face covering to help limit the spread of COVID-19.
 But the rules about sporting masks or face coverings elsewhere are less clear.
 We look at what it means for car drivers.

 What is the government advice about masks?Continue reading

 There are 40 parts of your car that you should consider cleaning during the current coronavirus pandemic.
 Ben Murphy is the man who’s responsible for keeping Toyotas in tip-top shape for the Japanese firm.
 He’s outlined the 40 areas that he thinks drivers should target to stop COVID-19 spreading.

 The virus is spread by tiny droplets sprayed from the mouth when an infected person coughs.
 And it can survive on hard surfaces.
 That means if your car goes to the garage for emergency repairs, it might spread the virus, or on return, harbour it.
 And if you get the virus on your hands while out, you can transfer it to other areas of your car.
 That could spread it to others.

 Cars are designed to be driven.
 Some parts rely on regular use to stay in tip-top shape.
-That means during the COVID-19 lockdown, your car will need some attention to stay fighting fit and ready for any essential journey.
+That means if you’re not driving regularly during the COVID-19 lockdown, your car will need some attention to stay fighting fit and ready for any essential journey.